Carp Baits

 Pulses make excellent carp bait, especially the larger types including, kidney beans, chick peas and butter beans.
 Prepare pulses in the same manner as birdseed, only use once softened correctly.

-Nuts
+Baits : Nuts

-Tiger nuts
+Tiger nuts:

 Many anglers prefer to use tiger nuts instead of boilies.
 Personally I have not found them to be as good but they do work and are worth a go.
 Soak the tiger nuts at least overnight and then boil for one hour.
 They are best left to ferment in their own boiling juice for a couple of days before use.

-Large unsalted American peanuts are the best and can be purchased at any supermarket.
-Soak overnight and boil for half an hour before use.
-Like most particles peanuts work best when fermented first.
-Loose feed sparingly as they have very little nutritional value once boiled.
+Peanuts are another excellent carp bait.
+Only use human grade, unsalted shelled nuts, the large American peanuts are the best and can be purchaced at any supermarket.
+Soak overnight and boil for half an hour bfore use.
+Peanuts work best when fermented.
+Loose feed sparingly as they have very little nutrishional value once boilied.

 [Click Image to Enlarge]

-Sausage Meat
+Sausage Meat:

-Salami
+Salami sausage:

 [Click Image to Enlarge]

-Swan Mussels
+Swan mussles:

-Swan mussels are present all over the UK.
+Swan mussle are present all over the UK.
 Occasionally they can be found growing on discarded fishing line in the margins.
 The best way to find them is to rake the silt in the margins.
-Once found, split the mussel open and cut the hinges to remove the flesh.
+Once found, split the mussle open and cut the hinges to remove the flesh.
 Hook through the orange foot.
 Although they are very soft they can withstand a good cast if hooked correctly.

 [Click Image to Enlarge]

-Paste Baits
+Paste baits:

 Paste baits are a mixture of dry ingredients like soya flour, semolina, maize meal, etc. These are mixed with egg and flavoured and coloured.
 However, unlike the boilie, the mixed is not rolled and cooked.
 It is a bait that is not used much today but still works well on any water and if made correctly, can be stiff enough to withstand the attentions of nuisance fish.